-In this tutorial, you will learn how to limit decimal places to set the number of significant figures in Excel and Google Sheets.
+This tutorial demonstrates how to limit decimal places (set the number of significant figures) for a value in Excel and Google Sheets.

 Limit Decimal Places

 If you type a decimal number into a cell without any cell formatting (General format), Excel will display as many decimal places as the cell width allows for.
 For this example, consider a number with 8 decimal places, as shown below.

 Column B has the standard width, so it displays 6 decimal places.
 Although you didn’t explicitly format the cell as a number, Excel recognizes is as a number and rounds it up (4.23871695 → 4.238717).
 Note that the stored value is exactly the same.